rhboot/shim/SBAT.md

 the global number, this product specific number can be dropped from the UEFI revocation variable.

+If this	same Vendor C has a similar event after	the global number is incremented, they would	again set their	product	or version specific number to 1.
+If	they have a second event on with the same component, they would set their product or version specific number to 2.

+In such an even a vendor would set the product or product version specific generation number based on whether the mismerge occurred in all of their branches or in just a subset of them.
+The goal is generally to limit end customer impact with as few re-releases as possible while not creating an unnecessarily large UEFI revocation variable payload.

 The variable payload will be stored publicly in the shim source base and identify the global generation associated with a product or version specific one.
 The payload is also built into shim to